Immigration Documents

 SEVIS

-- Educational institutions and exchange visitor program sponsors must use SEVIS to issue the forms required for visa applications (Form I-20 for F students, and DS-2019 for J exchange visitors).
+Educational institutions and exchange visitor program sponsors must use SEVIS to issue the forms required for visa applications (Form I-20 for F students and DS-2019 for J exchange visitors).
+SEVIS is also used by schools and program sponsors to report government-mandated information or events such as enrollment, address changes, program extensions, employment authorizations and violations of status.

-- Institutions enrolling international students in the US must utilize the SEVIS system and be SEVP-certified to issue I-20 or DS-2019 forms.
+Institutions enrolling international students in the US must utilize the SEVIS system and be SEVP-certified to issue I-20 or DS-2019 forms.
+The use of SEVIS is not unique to Emory University.